CQCL/tket/CONTRIBUTING.md

 We use [ruff](https://github.com/astral-sh/ruff) on the CI to check compliance with a set of style requirements (listed in `ruff.toml`).
 You should run `ruff` over any changed files before submitting a PR, to catch any issues.

-An easy way to meet all formatting and linting requirements is to issue `pre-commit run --all-files` or `make lint` before sending a PR.
+An easy way to meet all formatting and linting requirements is to issue `pre-commit run --all-files`.

 ## Version numbers